Shemnei/punktf/README.md

 	- sqlite or json with previous deployments
 - Generate profile from directory structure
 - Have templates as base for others
+- Save version of the profile for compatability checking